-In order to increase the production of affordable housing, and reduce the total need for additional residential units, staff suggests development of an Affordable Housing Overlay Zone.
-This zone could be applied to any property that permits multi-family housing and requires the property owner to provide additional affordable housing to take advantage of a higher density, rather than just increasing the site density by right.
-For example, property owners would remain subject to the 20 dwelling units per acre of the base density for a parcel in the CMU zone, plus any density bonus required by law, for any project that simply meets the City's inclusionary housing requirement of 5-15% of the units dedicated to very low income housing.
-However, if the property owner proposes a project that includes at least 25% of the total units for very low income units, then the Affordable Housing Overlay Zone would allow an increase in density to 35 dwelling units per acre, plus applicable density bonus required by law.
+To increase the production of affordable housing, and reduce the need for a substantially greater total number of new housing units, staff suggests development of an Affordable Housing Overlay Zone.
+Rather than just increasing maximum allowable site densities by right, the overlay zone could be applied to any multi-family zoned property, and would require a property owner to provide additional affordable housing to take advantage of a higher maximum allowable density.
+For example, for any project that simply meets the City's inclusionary housing requirement of 5-15% of the units dedicated to very low income housing, a property owner would remain subject to the maximum allowable density of 20 dwelling units per acre for a parcel in the CMU zone.
+However, if the property owner proposes a project that includes at least 25% of the total units for very low income units, then the Affordable Housing Overlay Zone would allow an increase in density to 35 dwelling units per acre.
+(Note, however, that State-mandated density bonuses are separately determined under the State formulas, and by law cannot be factored into a local jurisdiction's housing sites capacity calculations.)
 As a result, it is the intent of an Affordable Housing Overlay Zone to encourage development of more affordable housing by allowing greater density than would otherwise be permitted.